Skip to Main Content

 As opposed to a 20% open rate for email, 77% of consumers sort physical mail immediately upon receiving it.

 Moreover, the average American spends a half-hour reading their mail.
-Why in such a digital world?
+Why, in such a digital world?
 More than half of consumers considered print marketing to be the most trustworthy.
-Of course, trust is important to any sector but particularly so for nonprofits.
+Of course, trust is important to any sector, but particularly so for nonprofits.

-Direct mail can be a powerful way to communicate legitimacy and evoke confidence in old and new donors.
+Nonprofit direct mail can be a powerful way to communicate legitimacy and evoke confidence in old and new donors.

 When Is Sending Mail Best?

-Recapturing Old Donors
+1. Recapturing Old Donors

-Delighting New Donors
+2. Delighting New Donors

 Physical media leaves a deeper mental imprint than digital media.
 Quality correspondence expressing gratitude and illustrating the impact of the donation, coupled with a personal touch, can deeply resonate and extend the good feelings from the initial engagement.

-Standing Out To Young People
+3. Standing Out to Young People

 The USPS found that millennials are “far more likely than non-Millennials to read and engage with direct mail.”

-Breakthrough the clutter of their digital lives and offer something refreshing and sincere.
+Break through the clutter of their digital lives and offer something refreshing and sincere.

-How Do I Get Direct Marketing Right?
+How Do I Get Direct Mail Marketing Right?

 If direct mail marketing is so great, what’s the problem?
 Marketing Sherpa reported that people get too much mail and don’t have the time to go through all of it.